a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			1. If it is serving the data that changes very frequently say
 			2. If it is serving data that doesn't change frequently
 				1. Good candidate to cache
+4. Cache control header
+	1. When a web app sends response, it can put a `cache-control` header in the response
+		1. Indicates two things (for intermediate caches):
+			1. Indicates if the request should be cached
+			2. If cached, for how much duration

 ### Caching of Dynamic Data ###
 ### Caching Related Challenges ###